What is Tyrosine?

-In addition, dopamine helps to control appetite and in weight loss diets it becomes easier to maintain a diet hypocaloric.
+In addition, dopamine helps to control appetite and in weight loss diets it becomes easier to maintain a regimen hypocaloric.

-It is also effective in stressful lifestyles, as it helps you cope with demanding routines better, both inside and outside the gym.
+It's also effective in high-stress lifestyles, as it helps you better handle demanding routines, not just in and out of the gym.

-Since Tyrosine is a precursor of thyroid hormones, thyroxine and triiodothyronine, there is an optimization of metabolism of nutrients, useful in muscle mass gain regimes by increasing protein synthesis as in weight loss programs by increasing metabolism and consequent greater fat burning.
+Since Tyrosine is a precursor of the thyroid hormones, thyroxine and triiodothyronine, there is an optimization of nutrient metabolism, useful in muscle mass gain regimens through increased protein synthesis as in weight loss programs through increased metabolism and consequent greater fat burning.

 How is Tyrosine taken?